 No Design and No SEO

 There is very little about design and virtually nothing on SEO.
 Whether that is a pitch to bundle Sue Jenkins’s Web Design All-in-One for Dummies book with this one, I don’t know.
-The ploy works, though, and Amazon reports that people often purchase the two books together.
+The ploy works, though, because Amazon reports that people often purchase the two books together.
 I was able to jump in and create my own social media website while I was in the process of reading this book.

 I also must add – Mr. Harris is jazzed about what he does.
 And that help you to become excited about what you can do with HTML code, CSS and XML, and even JavaScript and PHP/MySQL.